 When you do this, compliance training shortcomings become more apparent.
 These include exposing employees to one-and-done online seminars, expecting them to apply an outdated code of conduct to real-world conflicts, or approaching training as only a legal defense rather than a driver of strong culture.

-While online training, codes of conduct and legal input are all components of a successful E&C program, more is needed to build a culture that reinforces an organization’s core values.
-At the top of the list is a commitment by leadership, including the board of directors, to building and enforcing an effective E&C program.
+While online training, codes of conduct and legal input are all components of a successful risk and compliance program, more is needed to build a culture that reinforces an organization’s core values.
+At the top of the list is a commitment by leadership, including the board of directors, to building and enforcing an effective risk and compliance program.
 Second is understanding how people learn and modify their behavior.
 Luckily, we have enough empirical research and practical experience in this area to lay out a few basic principles: